 These are objects created by a query which are copies of a base table but with a different partition key.
 The data between the materialized view and the base table is automatically synchronized by Cassandra.
 Their purpose was to make modeling to new query patterns easier and more flexible.

-Instaclustr’s advice is not to use them in Cassandra 3.x because of problems in keeping the view and the base table synchronized.
+Instaclustr’s advice is not to use them in Cassandra 3 or 4 because of problems in keeping the view and the base table synchronized.
 The Apache Cassandra project has classified Materialized Views as an experimental feature for Cassandra 3.
 They are disabled by default in Cassandra 4.